Burn Permits

 Requirements:

-- Must have a valid burn permit (unless within a commercial park with multiple campsites).
+1. Must have a valid burn permit (unless in a designated campground or ocean shore line).

-- Fire pits must have at least 25 foot clearance around and 12 foot above burn pit.
+3. Fires must have at least 25 foot clearance from surrounding combustibles and 12 foot vertical clearance above.

-- Ground surface shall be clear of fallen leaves and other surface fuels.
+4. Ground surface shall be clear of combustible debris like dead grass, leaves and other surface fuels.
 Cut green grass is okay.

 Prohibited Acts: